Model relationships using document references

 ...

-// The `address` field contains an
+// The `address` field contains a reference to a

 // `Address` collection document.